Barkarula/simple-blog/README.md

 Feel free to contact me with questions or comments about this project.

-You can see a live running version of this code here:
+You can see a running version version of this code here:

   [http://simple-blog.jitsu.com](http://simple-blog.jitsu.com){:target="_blank"}